Categories

 Admin Fees

-Lenders may charge administrative fees to cover the costs of processing the loan application and managing the loan throughout its term.
+Lenders may charge administrative fees to cover the expenses of processing the loan application and managing the loan throughout its term.

 To get an idea of what interest rates to expect on your refurbishment bridging loan, see the recent rates we've secured for clients below: